neutrinobolt/Software-Eng-1-2025/MicroserviceTPlanner/README.md

 This program will list popular vacation spots in a geographical area.

+### Dependencies

+This software uses the geoapify API to retrieve location data. the api key for the software is kept in a file named "geoapify_key.txt", in a single line with no whitespace.
+A free API key can be obtained at their website https://www.geoapify.com/ and following their instructions.

 ### Requesting Data

-Requesting data from this system can be done by writing to a "popular_sites.txt" file.
+Requesting data from this system can be done by writing to a "sites.txt" file.
 Formatting input:
 When requesting data, write "get" to the first line of the file, and the area in which to search to the second line [Edit note: Once you know how to format geo data for